 To achieve a high quality mix, it is important to have an accurate pair of monitor speakers that are housed in an adequate listening environment.

 Loud Speaker System

 Loudspeakers convert electrical energy from an amplifier into sound.
 In most loudspeakers, an alternating current flows into a coil of wire, which is fixed inside a magnet.
 The signal produces a changing magnetic field inside the coil, which moves the cone forwards and backwards in response to the alternating current.
 This then causes the attached cone to vibrate, hence a sound wave is produced.
-If an alternating current with a frequency of 1000 Hz is past through the magnet then the cone will move backwards and forwards 1000 times every second.
+If an alternating current with a frequency of 1000 Hz is passed through the magnet then the cone will move backwards and forwards 1000 times every second.

 A loudspeaker system should accurately reproduce sound that spans from 20 Hz to 20 kHz as this is the frequency range that humans hear (audio spectrum).
 However, because of effects such as resonance, a single loudspeaker is rarely used to cover a wide range of frequencies; instead, a number of specialized drivers are employed that are split by a crossover.
 The crossover network divides the signal up into different frequency ranges.